PrincetonUniversity/removing_tedium/03_aliases_and_shell_functions/README.md

 goto() { ssh $(squeue -u $USER -o "%i %R" -S i -h | tail -n 1 | cut -d' ' -f2); }
 ```

+The function above uses `squeue` to list all your job id's in ascending order along with the corresponding node where the job is running.
+It then takes the last row, extracts the node and calls `ssh` on that.
 This method will not work when multiple nodes are used to run the job.

 ### Cancel your most recently submitted job without specifying the job id